 Although the two-footed jump is an essential tool in your basketball arsenal, many athletes struggle to find the proper technique to maximize their vertical jump.

-Luckily there are five easy steps that you can break down to have a perfect form for dunking.
+Luckily there are five easy steps to break down to have a perfect form for dunking.

 Step 1: The Approach